TeamLions76/TeamLions-Fireplan_SCDFXIBM/README.md

 * You will require the latest version of Xcode (Version 11.5).

 #### Installing
-1. Clone the project into your local machine.
+1. Clone the project into your local machine using the following command:
 ```
 git clone https://github.com/TeamLions76/TeamLions-Fireplan_SCDFXIBM.git
 ```
-2. Navigate to the project directory and install the required pods.
+2. Navigate to the project directory and install the required pods using the following command.
 The podfile will be provided in the repository.
 The pod that we are adding to the project is <a href="https://github.com/cloudant/swift-cloudant">*SwiftCloudant*</a>.
 ```
 pod install
 ```
 3. Open up the file `.xcworkspace` file (`Fireplan.xcworkspace`).

-4. To run the app, ensure that the target is set to `Fireplan` and the target device to a device of your choice (an iPhone or a simulator attached). **Fireplan** is optimally designed for **iPhone 8** (but can be extensible to include all iPhones/Android devices in the future).
+4. To run the app, ensure that the target is set to `Fireplan` and the target device set to a device of your choice (an iPhone or a simulator attached). **Fireplan** is optimally designed for **iPhone 8** (but can be extensible to include all iPhones/Android devices in the future).

 <a href="url"><img src="https://github.com/TeamLions76/TeamLions-Fireplan_SCDFXIBM/blob/master/Fireplan/Diagrams/target.png" align="center" height="100"></a>

 5. Run the app!
 Click on the 'Run' button at the top left hand corner or execute the run command using ⌘-R (when editing the code).

 ## Tests
-* We use **XCTest** module that is built in in Xcode to run our automated tests for our app.
+* We use **XCTest** module that is built-in in Xcode to run our automated tests for our app.

   * <a href="https://github.com/TeamLions76/TeamLions-Fireplan_SCDFXIBM/tree/master/Fireplan/FireplanTests">Automated Tests for Fireplan</a>